SentioProberDev/Examples-Python/README.md

 -->
 # SentioProberControl - Samples

+This archive contains python sample code for remotely controlling a MPI Probe Station running the MPI SENTIO Software Suite.
+In order to use the code you need a physical probe station or an Installation of the SENTIO control software running in demo mode on a local PC.

 ## Prerequisites

 * To use this examples you need a Version of the [SENTIO Probe Station Control software](https://www.mpi-corporation.com/ast/engineering-probe-systems/mpi-sentio-software-suite/).
 You can run the software either in demo mode or in combination with a real probe station.